-July 12, 2016 – Online Call to Artists Open
+- July 2021 – Online Call to Artists for the 2022 Program Scheduled to Open

-September 12, 2016, 5 pm – Deadline to Apply
+- September 10, 2021 – Deadline to Apply

-November 8, 2016 – Announcement of Artist Selection
+- October 8 2021 – Announcement of Artist Selection

-December 13, 2016, 4:30-6 pm – Orientation for 2017 Exhibiting Artists (REQUIRED)
+- November 2021 – Orientation for 2022 Exhibiting Artists (REQUIRED)

 Artists who have previously exhibited with AEP should apply with new work.

 Exhibit Venue Information

+Sales of exhibited artworks are permitted and encouraged.
+Although increased public exposure of artwork can and sometimes does result in sales, art sales can neither be guaranteed nor assumed to be an outcome of any exhibit.
 All sales inquiries will be referred directly to the artist, who is responsible for any and all sales agreements.
 Artists retain 100% of sales revenues generated during and after the exhibition.
-The Clackamas County Arts Alliance does not collect jury or exhibit fees participation in the Artist Exhibit Program is absolutely FREE.
+The Clackamas County Arts Alliance does not collect jury or exhibit fees.
+Participation in the Artist Exhibit Program is absolutely FREE.

 All sold artworks must remain on display for full duration of an exhibit.

 Artists are responsible for insuring or self-insuring exhibited artwork.
-While Arts Alliance staff and venue hosts will exert all reasonable efforts to protect artwork from theft, vandalism or other harm, exhibiting Artists agree to assume liability for artwork installed in Program venues.
+While Arts Alliance staff and venue hosts will exert all reasonable efforts to protect artwork from theft, vandalism, or other harm, exhibiting artists agree to assume liability for artwork installed in Program venues.